Check out our promotions! Read More

 A tripped circuit breaker is a common reason an AC system stops working.
 Go to your electrical panel and look for the breaker labeled for your AC unit.
 If it’s flipped to the “off” position or stuck in the middle, switch it completely off, then back on again.
 If it trips repeatedly, don’t keep resetting it—this is a sign of a deeper electrical issue that needs professional attention.

-Step 3: Examine the Air Filter
+Step 3: Replace Dirty Air Filter to Improve Airflow

 Your AC filter plays a crucial role in allowing proper airflow through the system.
 A clogged or dirty filter can cause the unit to overheat or shut down.
 Locate your air filter and check its condition.
 If it looks dark and dusty, replace it with a new one.
 During high-use months, it’s smart to change your filter monthly to avoid unnecessary strain on your system.
+For more seasonal tips, visit our blog for advice on all things HVAC.

-Step 4: Check for Ice or Blockages
+Step 4: Look for Ice or Debris Blocking the System

 If you’ve gone through these basic troubleshooting steps and your AC is still not functioning, it’s time to call in the professionals.
 During a heatwave, air conditioner failures can quickly become dangerous, especially for children, seniors, or individuals with health conditions.
 Our experienced HVAC technicians are available for emergency repairs and will work quickly to restore comfort to your home.